Damiana Leaf Benefits, How Much To Consume, And Risks

 Alternatively, you can try taking 1-3 ml of damiana tincture, two to three times a day.

 If you wish to try the capsules or tablets, 3-8 g, twice a day, is a safe dosage.
-You can purchase a bottle of capsules here.

 You don’t have to worry about side effects (if used within the dosages provided) because there are none documented till date.
 This is also why the US FDA has approved the usage of damiana in foods (5).